brenov/xr-cv19-diagnosis/README.md

   </tr>
 </table>

-The figures 7, 8, 9, 10, and 11 present confusion matrices for each experiment.
-In these figures, we could see the four classification cases: True Negatives (line 1 column 1), False positives (line 1 column 2), False negatives (line 2 column 1), True positives (line 2 column 2).
-As we can see, all techniques applied decrease false negatives and with exception to the sharpness adjustment, they increase the number of false positives.
+Figures 7, 8, 9, 10, and 11 show the confusion matrices for each experiment.
+In these figures, we can see the four classification cases: True Negatives (line 1 column 1), False positives (line 1 column 2), False negatives (line 2 column 1), True positives (line 2 column 2).
+These matrices show that all processing image techniques we applied to the chest X-ray images can decrease false negatives.
+Besides, except for the sharpness adjustment, the techniques can increase the number of false positives. up
 <table>
   <tr>
     <td>